jaumet/avook-pwa/docs/BACKUPS.md

 # Backing Up Your Audiovook Instance

-This guide provides simple instructions for manually backing up the critical data of your Audiovook instance: the PostgreSQL database and the S3 object store (MinIO).
+This guide provides simple instructions for manually backing up the critical data of your Audiovook instance: the PostgreSQL database and the local S3 object store provided by LocalStack.

 It is recommended to perform these backups regularly.